Racism in sport in Australia: Background

 (b) the act is done because of the race, colour or national or ethnic origin of the other person or of some or all of the people in the group. to offend, insult, humiliate or intimidate another person or group of people because of their race, colour, or ethnic or national origin".

+In 2006, the Australian Human Rights Commission (AHRC) published the report What's the score?
+A survey of cultural diversity and racism, which stated:

 The AFL has been seen to take leadership in the battle against racism in sport through showcasing an "Indigenous Round'" each year, with the highlight match being Dreamtime at the 'G. The NRL has an "Indigenous Round" and there is an annual game with the Indigenous All Stars.

 The Play by the Rules website established in 2001 provides a wide range of resources in racism in sport to assist administrators, coaches, officials, players and parents.

 In 2012, the AHRC launched a Racism.
 It Stops with Me, a community awareness campaign aimed to empower Australians to counter racial prejudice and discrimination.
 All the major sports organisations – Australian Football League, National Rugby League, Australian Rugby Union, Football Federation Australia, Cricket Australia, Netball Australia and Tennis Australia have become part of this campaign.
 A television advertisement was produced that included Indigenous and non-Indigenous athletes.